DonTseTse/sendmail2mailgun/README.md

 - Mailing defaults: sender, recipient(s), subject

 `sendmail2mailgun` is able to work in two different modes:
-- the "configuration file less" - called runtime - mode: the only file used is the keyfile for the Mailgun API.
+- the "configuration file less" (called runtime) mode: the only file used is the keyfile for the Mailgun API account.
   The flags `--domain <domain> --keyfile <filepath>` are compulsory
 - the normal file-based mode, with a global configuration file and possible further ramifications

 The default mode can be selected at installation time and it can be overwritten at runtime with: